 A suit should not appear baggy in any area; this comes across as unkempt.
 It will also wrinkle easily, which will contribute to an untidy appearance.

 Conversely, a suit that is too tight in areas is also unflattering.
 Dark colors show all these imperfections clearly, so it is crucial to get just the right fit.
-A good tailor can fix any flaws in a suit that you already own.

 Classic Fit Suits

 For a more conservative look, you should opt for a classic fit.
 It is the traditional cut, the king of suits.

 Charcoal grey is excellent in this cut.
 That’s because, like the color, this fit is appropriate for everything.
 It’s also a great option for business settings since it allows plenty of room to move freely.

 With a classic fit cut, you don’t have to evaluate if it is too fashionable for a conservative setting.
 You always know that it is the right level of dressed up.